strubelab/alphafold/README.md

 <img src='doc/pyk2/rank_1_model_5_ptm.png'>

-Note: some times there are discrepancies between the model ranking given by alphafold (structures named `ranked_*.pdb`), and the ranking indicated here, obtained by averaging the pLDDT scores.
+Note: some times there are discrepancies between the model ranking given by AlphaFold (structures named `ranked_*.pdb`), and the ranking indicated here, obtained by averaging the pLDDT scores.
 You should probably compare both.

 ### Predicted aligned error: